Speciality: Renal Medicine

 We have a thriving research culture in the department with strong University links.
 Most of our trainees take time out of programme to pursue a higher research degree.
 Many do basic science research in the University where there is a traditional strong nephrology presence and our trainees have a stellar track record in securing funding from national bodies.
 There are also ample opportunities for clinical research and in recent years research fellow posts in both nephrology and transplantation have been created with a focus more on clinical research but often with a laboratory component.

 A regular specialty trainee teaching program is in place in Edinburgh as well as a trainee journal club.
-There are additional full days of teaching throughout the year run jointly with the North and East of Scotland programmes.
 There are also many opportunities to deliver formal teaching to junior colleagues and medical students and we encourage our trainees to achieve training and recognition for this.
 There are also plenty of opportunities for audit, both in-house and nationally, as are involved in several Scotland wide projects with links to the Scottish Renal Registry.

 Royal Infirmary of Edinburgh, Victoria Hospital, Kirkcaldy, Borders General Hospital, Melrose